pok49/xkb-epo/README.md

 implement and use in Emacs, which is intelligent enough to spare me most of the layout switching.

-OTOH the project’s `epo` adds some useful characters, required by the Esperantic tradition: curly apostrophes, paired quotation marks, en- and em-dashes, non-breakable spaces and hyphens etc. These additions are done for the QWERTY layout only; the Dvorak and Colemak layouts remain unchanged.
+OTOH `epo3` adds some useful characters, required by the Esperantic
+tradition: curly apostrophes, paired quotation marks, en- and em-dashes, non-breakable spaces and hyphens etc. These additions are done for the QWERTY layout only; the Dvorak and Colemak layouts remain unchanged.

 # The enriched QWERTY layout #